-Before you travel to Thailand, visit Burma, currently known as Myanmar, a forest-clad country of mountain ranges and river systems, with an abundance of golden pagodas.
-After a period of isolation, Burma has again opened itself to visitors, while remaining one of the least Western-influenced countries in Southeast Asia.
-Come experience its magical sights, friendly people, and its own distinctive culture.
+Burma, currently known as Myanmar, is a forest-clad country of mountain ranges and river systems, with an abundance of golden pagodas.
+After a period of isolation, it has again opened itself to visitors, while remaining one of the least Western-influenced countries in Southeast Asia.
+Travel to Burma to experience Asia as it once was.

 - It's Included:

-- Roundtrip airfare from Bangkok, plus 3 internal flights
+- Roundtrip airfare between Bangkok and Rangoon, plus 3 internal flights

-- Accommodations for 2 nights in Rangoon, 2 nights in Bagan, 2 nights in Mandalay, and 1 night in Bangkok
+- Accommodations for 1 night in Bangkok, 2 nights in Rangoon, 2 nights in Bagan, and 2 nights in Mandalay

 - 13 meals—7 breakfasts, 4 lunches, and 2 dinners